linusha/twitter-sentiment-2020-election/README.md

 # twitter-sentiment-2020-election

-# process
+This repository contains code and data used for a conceptual replication of "Emotions and Information Diffusion in Social Media - Sentiment of Microblogs and Sharing Behavior" (Stieglitz, Dang-Xuan.
+2013).

+All code is under MIT license.
+Please note that all data herein, figures and texts that are part of the data analysis are extempt to this.

+## Process

-## collecting data
+### Collecting data

-The queries contained in the corresponding file in this repository were run using `twint` in version XYZ
+The queries contained in the corresponding file in this repository were run using `twint` in version 2.1.22.

-1. Run `filter_tweets.py` for all files.
+1. Run `filter__and_clean_tweets.py` for all files.
 2. Remove duplicate tweets and merge all tweets in a single `.csv` file
-3. Enrich tweets with additional data that needs to get scraped
-4. analyze sentiment of all tweets

 ## `filter_and_clean_tweets.py`